Cristophere96/Pokemons/README.md

 # Swift Pokemon App

-IOS Pokemon app built with Swift and SwiftUI, the https://pokeapi.co/ is been used to get the list of pokemons from Gen 1 to Gen 4.
-Uses URLSession for the request to the API and CoreData to store on local storage the pokemons voted and then display them.
+IOS Pokemon app built with Swift and SwiftUI, the https://pokeapi.co/ is been used to get the list of pokemons from all generations.

+# Technologies used
+- Swift
+- SwiftUI
+- URLSession
+- Combine
+- CoreData
+- Resolver

+# App architecture

+The app is built using MVVM, Repository pattern, Clean architecture, Dependency Injection

 ## Screenshots